Reckless Driving Lawyer in Fort Lauderdale

 Being accused of reckless driving is no laughing matter.
-In the state of Florida, this offense can result in some very serious penalties, including a possible jail sentence.
-If you have been charged with reckless driving, it is important that you take the necessary steps to protect your rights and your future by working with an experienced criminal defense attorney who can help you fight the charges against you.
+In Florida, this offense can result in severe penalties, including a possible jail sentence.
+If you were charged with reckless driving, it is vital to take the necessary steps to protect your rights and your future by working with an experienced criminal defense attorney who can help you fight the charges against you.

-At George Reres Law, P.A., we have represented many clients who have been accused of reckless driving, and we know what it takes to get results.
+At George Reres Law, P.A., we have represented many clients accused of reckless driving and know what it takes to get results.
 We will thoroughly investigate your case, look for any evidence that may be used in your favor, and work tirelessly to get the best possible outcome for your situation.
 Contact George Reres Law, P.A. today at 954-543-1186 for a free initial consultation.

 In the state of Florida, reckless driving is defined as “driving in a willful or wanton disregard for the safety of persons or property.”
 In other words, it is driving in a way that shows a complete disregard for the safety of others.
 Some examples of actions that could be considered reckless driving include: